FarmBot/Farmbot-Web-App/README.md

 Your machine will need the following:

- 0. A Linux of Mac based machine.
+ 0. A Linux or Mac based machine.
 We do not support windows at this time.
  0. [Ruby 2.3.3](http://rvm.io/rvm/install)
  1. [ImageMagick](https://www.imagemagick.org/script/index.php) (`brew install imagemagick` (Mac) or `sudo apt-get install imagemagick` (Ubuntu))
  2. [Node JS > v6](https://nodejs.org/en/download/)